Whiteknight/StoneFruit/docs/arguments.md

 ### Custom Parsers

 You can implement your own `IParser<char, IParsedArgument>` grammar for your own syntax if you want.
+See the documentation for [ParserObjects](https://github.com/Whiteknight/ParserObjects) for more details about how to create your own parser.

 ```csharp
 engineBuilder